-Here is a pretty good website that explains what Dyslexia is.
+Here is an excellent website that explains what Dyslexia is.
 They talk a lot about learning in the classroom and that doesn’t apply to us, but that doesn’t mean I can’t try some of their tips and tricks.
 As long as I keep things light and fun like a game my kids are up for it.

 Most people think that Dyslexia is all about writing, reading, and spelling.
 It does affect those areas of life, but some of the things I noticed with myself and Nakiah , Dyslexia doesn’t always have a lot to do with any of the three.
 It’s hard to tell what’s “normal” for a certain age and what isn’t, especially when you aren’t keeping up with what kids are learning in the public school system.
 Here is what I did notice: